chiselstrike/chiselstrike/docusaurus/docs/secrets.md

 }
 ```

-Now those secrets are available as objects from your typescript code
+Now those values are available as objects from your typescript code:

 ```typescript title="my-backend/endpoints/secrets.ts"
 import { getSecret, responseFromJson } from "@chiselstrike/api"